VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter20.md

 A notification handle function should be registered by application using `SetNotificationCallback` to handle all the received notification code.

 `LVN_CLICKED` and `LVN_SELCHANGE` are used to inform the message handle function that the additional data is the clicked or highlighted icon handle.

 ## Sample Program

-Code in List 1 illustrates the use of an `IconView` control to construct a simple icon explore window.
-Please refer to iconview.c file of the demo program package `mg-samples` of this guide for complete source code.
+Code in List 1 illustrates the use of an Iconview control to construct a simple icon explore window.
+Please refer to `iconview.c` file of the demo program package `mg-samples` of this guide for complete source code.

-List 1 Use of `IconView` control
+__List 1__ Use of iconview control

 ```cpp
 #define IDC_ICONVIEW    100